Localize your docs with variants in GitBook

 This guide will walk you through the process of setting up variants, organizing your content, and ensuring your readers can access the right version of your documentation, in the language they want.

-Note: You will need to create a for each translated version of your docs in GitBook.
+Note: You will need to create a space for each translated version of your docs in GitBook.
 You can then link all your translated spaces to a single docs site.

 Each localized version of your documentation will need to be in its own dedicated space.
 There’s no single right way to create your localized content, and how you do it will depend on the localization process you choose.